-On 21 September 2021, we launched the first Food and Agriculture Benchmark, assessing and ranking 350 of the world’s most influential food and agriculture companies on their contribution to the Sustainable Development Goals.
+On 3 October 2023, we launched the second Food and Agriculture Benchmark, assessing and ranking 350 of the world’s most influential food and agriculture companies on their contribution to the Sustainable Development Goals.

 Approach to scoring and ranking

-The benchmark scores each of the 45 indicators by using a set of criteria based on stakeholders’ expectations, the SDGs, the best available science, guidance from experts, and extensive research on existing initiatives and current practices.
-These criteria were then translated into indicator scoring guidelines.
-To accurately reflect companies’ leading and lagging practices, the scoring guidelines were finalised after the data analysis process was complete and were published at the same time as the results.
+The benchmark scores each of the 46 indicators against a set of elements that are based on stakeholders’ expectations, global agendas including the SDGs, the best available science, guidance from experts, and extensive research on existing standards and current practices.
+Scoring guidelines are defined for each indicator element.
+The scoring guidelines will be published after the launch.

 Six benchmark segments

 The 350 companies assessed in the benchmark span the entirety of the food and agriculture value chain.
 The ranking encompasses companies active in the agricultural input, agricultural products and commodities, animal protein, processing and manufacturing, retail and food service segments.

 Companies were ranked in a total benchmark ranking, as well as through segment rankings, ensuring peer-to-peer comparison and an understanding of the role of different segments in the food system.